quantingxie/ReasonedExplorer/README.md

 - `src/`: Contains the source code of MCTS-PPT and Exploration algorithms
   - `utils/`: Utility scripts and helper functions.
 - `example/`: Usecase Example
+- `robot_src/`: Contains the source code to run this project on a Unitree GO1

 ### Getting Started:
 1. **Dependencies**: (List the software dependencies and versions here.)